Chantilly Racing Tips

 The Prix du Jockey Club is run over a mile and 2 furlongs and is staged each year in June.
 On numerous past occasions, winners of this race have gone on to win the Prix de L’Arc de Triomphe as well as the Irish Derby.
 Chantilly also hosts the Prix Jean Prat at the beginning of July, late June each summer.

-Chantilly race track stakes and Graded Stakes
+Chantilly Stakes and Graded Stakes

 - Prix du Jockey Club